tfirdaus/wp-dev-kit/README.md

 > A collection tools and common codes for WordPress development.

-Inspired by [WP Dev Lib](https://github.com/xwp/wp-dev-lib) from [XWP](https://github.com/xwp), **WP Dev Kit** puts together a set of tools, common codes, and some opinitiated development configurations used in WordPress development.
+Inspired from [WP Dev Lib](https://github.com/xwp/wp-dev-lib) from [XWP](https://github.com/xwp), **WP Dev Kit** puts together a set of tools, common codes, and some opinitiated development configurations used in WordPress development.

 It includes: